AntePost/message-analyzer/README.md

 ## Known bugs
 - pymystem3 may refuse to work on Windows (see https://github.com/nlpub/pymystem3/issues/26)
 - pymystem3 may work slow on Windows (see https://github.com/nlpub/pymystem3/issues/29, workaround available)
 - lemmatize.py can get memoryError if input file is large enough (tested on x86 interpreter).
-Lemmatized file is saved piecemeal (each chunk is appended) so you can restart from the same place by adjusting CHUNK_SIZE and chunk_counter (e.g. decreasing CHUNK_SIZE twice while setting chunk_counter to the chunk where error occured multiplied by 2)
+Lemmatized file is saved piecemeal (each chunk is appended) so you can restart from the same place by adjusting --chunk-size and passing correct --offset.
 - .csv output in main.js can sometimes result in incorrect parsing by Excel
 - .xlsx output is sometimes broken on export and has to be repaired (with no apparent data loss).
 Also it always has bigger size than necessary.
 Both problems are fixed by resaving it through Excel
+- If lemmatize.py doesn't show console messages in real time, start python with -u flag